The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Conclusions

 \end{itemize}

-All these results confirm the excellent quality of the $Gaia$ data and of the \gspspec~physico-chemical parametrization.
-This study will be extended to the two other $s$-element abundances estimated by \gspspec\ (Nd and Zr), in combination to the analysis of Ce-rich AGB stars identified in this work.
+All these results confirm the excellent quality of the $Gaia$ data and of the \gspspec~physico-chemical parametrisation.
+This study will be extended to the two other $s$-element abundances estimated by \gspspec\ (Nd and Zr), in combination with the analysis of Ce-rich AGB stars identified in this work.

 \begin{appendix}